Codeception/Codeception/docs/08-Customization.md

 you may be interested in having all tests for all applications (bundles) to be executed in one runner.
 In this case you will get one report that covers the whole project.

-Starting from Codeception 1.6.3 it's now possible to create a meta-config that includes codeception configs from different places.

 Place `codeception.yml` file into root of your project and specify paths to other `codeception.yml` configs you want to include.

 ``` yaml